 this is the personal website of Susannah Clark

 Cooking is my way of unwinding after work.
-These are some of the meals we have cooked over the past year or two:
+Below you can read about some of the meals we have cooked over the past year or two.

 Creamed courgette, diced bacon, onions and tagliatelli, with grated cheese and crème fraiche.
 The bacon and cheese give it sufficient salt .